Associate Professor of Modern Languages and Literatures

 Ph.D., University of Wisconsin - Madison

-Bradford Ellis, Assistant Professor of Spanish, has been at St. Norbert College since 2002.
-He teaches all levels of the Spanish curriculum and specializes in literature, culture, and society of early modern Spain.
+Brad Ellis is associate professor of Spanish and has been at St. Norbert College since 2002.
+He teaches at all levels of the Spanish curriculum and specializes in literature, culture and society of early modern Spain.

-His research interests include the narrative prose of Miguel de Cervantes and María de Zayas, the Moriscos, and female empowerment and subversion in counter-reformation Spain.
-Since his arrival at St. Norbert, he has presented papers at Cambridge University, Brigham Young University and Georgetown University, and is a member of the Executive Board of GEMELA (Grupo de Estudios sobre la Mujer de España y Las Américas).
+His research interests include the narrative prose of Miguel de Cervantes and María de Zayas, the Moriscos, and female empowerment and subversion in early modern Spain.
+He regularly presents at national and international conferences and has presented papers at Georgetown University, Cambridge University and the University of Lisbon.
+He is a member of the Executive Board of GEMELA (Grupo de Estudios sobre la Mujer en España y Las Américas, pre-1800).

-Most recently he has published an article on Christian/Muslim hybridity in Zayas's La esclava de su amante and is currently working on a study of Morisco women in the Spanish picaresque novel.
+Most recently he has published an article on Christian/Muslim hybridity in Maria de Zayas's La esclava de su amante and currently has under review an article on representations of Morisco women in Alonso Jerónimo de Salas Barbadillo's picaresque novel La hija de Celestina.

 SPAN 101 and 102 Elementary Spanish